AaronPemberton/Telegram-Referral-Bot/README.md

 In config.conf:

-Replace <YOUR_BOT_ACCESS_TOKEN> with your bot access token provided from @BotFather.
+Replace < YOUR_BOT_ACCESS_TOKEN > with your bot access token provided from @BotFather.

-Replace https://telegram.me/<GROUP_NAME> with your group link.
+Replace https://telegram.me/< GROUP_NAME > with your group link.

-Replace <BOT_NAME> with your bot's @Username.
+Replace < BOT_NAME > with your bot's @Username.

 Replace < PASSWORD > with a password for editing.

-Replace <START_DATE> with the date the referral campaign will begin.
+Replace < START_DATE > with the date the referral campaign will begin.
 Month/Day/Year for example 5/21/2020.

-Replace <NUMBER_OF_DAYS> with the integer number of days the referral campaign is to last.
+Replace < NUMBER_OF_DAYS > with the integer number of days the referral campaign is to last.

 Points are obtained by referring new members and group chat activity of those new members.
-Every post by the referred user above <THRESHOLD> gives the reffering user 1 point, up to <MAXIMUM> per day.
+Every post by the referred user above < THRESHOLD > gives the reffering user 1 point, up to < MAXIMUM > per day.
-In order for a message to be accepted for a point reward, the message text length must be longer than <THRESHOLD>.
+In order for a message to be accepted for a point reward, the message text length must be longer than < THRESHOLD >.
 This prevents some spam, nuisance posts, and unengaging posts such as a simpele "Hi guys!" from being counted.
 This can also be set to 0 to disable the points from user posts feature.
-The <MAXIMUM> applies for each referred user.
+The < MAXIMUM > applies for each referred user.

-For example: Bob referred Jane, Ginger and Katie. <MAXIMUM> is set to 5.
+For example: Bob referred Jane, Ginger and Katie. < MAXIMUM > is set to 5.
-Jane sent 3 messages in the group chat today that exceeded <THRESHOLD>.
+Jane sent 3 messages in the group chat today that exceeded < THRESHOLD >.
 Ginger sent 15 and Katie sent none.
 Bob would have 1 point for each when they joined the group with his referral code.
-He would get an additional 3 points today from Jane, 5 from Ginger (the max due to <MAXIMUM>), and 0 from Katie.
+He would get an additional 3 points today from Jane, 5 from Ginger (the max due to < MAXIMUM >), and 0 from Katie.
 Giving him 8 points for today's user activity and 3 for referals for a total of 11 points.

-Replace <MAXIMUM> with an integer number for max points per day.
+Replace < MAXIMUM > with an integer number for max points per day.

-Replace <THRESHOLD> with the number of characters required in the message in order to be awarded a point.
+Replace < THRESHOLD > with the number of characters required in the message in order to be awarded a point.

 Start the bot:

-Start the bot on the VPS with the command: dotnet <path/to/bot.dll>
+Start the bot on the VPS with the command: dotnet < path/to/bot.dll >
 For example: dotnet Telegram-Referral-Bot/TelegramReferralBot/netcoreapp2.1/TelegramReferralBot.dll

 If sucessfully started, bot will respond in the console with its user ID and name.

-Add bot to group with the following link (replace <BOT_USER_NAME> with the bot user name): https://telegram.me/<BOT_USER_NAME>?startgroup=added2group
+Add bot to group with the following link (replace < BOT_USER_NAME > with the bot user name): https://telegram.me/< BOT_USER_NAME >?startgroup=added2group

 If sucessfully added and started, bot will respond with a greeting.